88plug/gpt-coding-prompts/README.md

 # Force review
 Review all the code and context a random number of times between 50 and 1000, then fix and update all the bugs found during the reviews, and iterate to make sure you catch all issues.
 Tell me before your respond with the perfectly updated code exactly how many times you reviewed the code and context.

+-- Optional modifier : Grade your code each time it's reviewed and improve to a perfect 5/5.

 # FINISHES given a piece of existing code.
 Continue with the next iteration.
 Implement all missing logic missed in the last iteration.
 Merge and update all previous thoughts into new code.